1060NetKernel/getting-started/README.md

 <code>gradle installNK deployModuleNK startNK</code>

 * Congratulations you have your first module installed, try it [here](http://localhost:8080/getting-started/helloworld)
+* NetKernel is running two HTTP servers - one for apps on port 8080 and one for the administration tools on port 1060.
+You can explore the NetKernel system at [http://localhost:1060](http://localhost:1060)

 * To stop NetKernel...

 <code>gradle stopNK</code>